Faycop/lariano/README.md

 ## Compatibility
 Compatibility is up to every browser that supports `css3 box-sizing` such as Internet Explorer 8 and so on.

+## Changelog
+> ...
+> v0.7.3
+> - Added "all" typology to mixin lariano-move

+> v0.7.4
+> - Changed the value of the @include lariano-container for resetting it.
+Now is @include lariano-container(reset)
+> - Fixed a bug on wich defining standard-measure column like @include lariano-col(half) didn't put the gutter
+> - Now Lariano provides an extra variable called "$genericGutter" wich defines the gutter for the standard-measure columns in absence of a defined typology
+> - Added the possibility to do something like @include lariano-col(desktop,half) on wich provides the gutter of the defined typology instead of the $genericGutter value
+> - Merged the mixin @lariano-col-reset in @lariano-col. now the syntax is: @include lariano-col(desktop, reset) or even @lariano-col(all, reset) or @lariano-col(reset) to undo the columns on every typology

+## Configuration
 The configuration will be something like that:

 ```sass